privacypass/challenge-bypass-extension/README.md

 - browserUtils.js: General utility functions that are used by background.js.
 We separate them so that we separate the specific browser API calls from the actual workflow.

-- config.js: Config file containing commitments to edge private key for checking DLEQ proofs
+- config.js: Config file that decides the workflow for Privacy Pass

 - content.js: (currently unused) Content script for reading page html